 Ursula's new novel, illustrated by Andrew Joyner, was inspired by the landscape and homestead of Bundanon and is based on the libretto of Janacek's opera "The Cunning Little Vixen", re-imagined in the Australian bush.
 Click here for teachers' notes and here for Ursula's article in "The Age" on Rudolf Tesnohlidek, the Czech author of "The Cunning Little Vixen."

-Click on the image at the right for a colour and drawing sheet to print out
+Click on the image at the left for a colour and drawing sheet to print out.

 ‘The Blue Cat imagines war and its legacies with singular daring, sensitivity and emotional insight, stalking the line between questions and fears in a time of deep uncertainty.
 Ursula Dubosarsky is Australia’s finest writer for young people and here she is at her enchanting best.’
 Mike Shuttleworth